GiovanH/unofficial-homestuck-collection/MODDING.md

 - `author` (string): The author of the footnote.
 Note that this is not necessarily the author of the mod.
 - `class` (string, optional): A custom CSS class the footnote container will inherit.
 Use this if you want to do custom styling.
+- `preface` (bool, optional): If set to `true`, notes will appear before pages instead of after them.
 - `footnotes`: `Map<PageNum, List<Note>>`

 Individual notes are as follows: